 Skip to main content

-What Are the First Signs of the Flu?
+What Are The First Signs of the Flu?

-The flu seems like it comes out of nowhere.
-One day, you're living life as normal and then the next you're down with a fever, body aches, nasal congestion and other unpleasant symptoms.
-However, there are some specific signs you can watch out for as early symptoms of the flu.
-The flu, or the influenza virus, can cause mild to severe illness and can even lead to hospitalization or even death.1 The flu is highly contagious and you may be able to spread it to other people before you know you're sick as well as while you're presenting symptoms.1 This is one of the reasons it's important to recognize early signs and symptoms of the flu.
-The earlier you can recognize it, the earlier you can take action to avoid spreading it.
+The flu seems like it comes out of nowhere: one day, you're living life and then you're down with a fever, body aches, nasal congestion and other unpleasant symptoms.
+The flu, or the influenza virus, can cause mild to severe illness and can even lead to hospitalization or even death.1 The flu is highly contagious and you may be able to spread it to other people before you know you're sick.1

 Early Symptoms of Flu

-1. Sudden Fever
+Sudden Fever

 A quickly developed fever of 100.4 F or 38 C or more is a very common early symptom of the flu.
 However, not everyone with the flu will have the fever.
 You can have a varying combination of symptoms that can signal the flu.

-2. Chills
+Chills

 If you've ever felt cold, shivery and clammy even while under blankets in a warm house, you were probably experiencing chills.
 Chills and body shakes are a common first sign of the flu and often accompany fever.

-3. Generalized Muscle Aches
+Generalized Muscle Aches

 Another early symptom of flu is generalized muscle aches.
 This symptom can present when you suddenly develop muscle aches throughout your body that aren't associated with any excessive exercise or injury.

-4. Headache
+Headache

 If you find yourself with a headache along with other symptoms like body aches and a fever, this can be a sign of an oncoming or ongoing bout of the flu.

-5. Fatigue
+Fatigue

 Fatigue can be an early flu symptom as well as a lingering one.
 General fatigue and tiredness can signal a developing flu virus and it often stays with you for days after the majority of your flu symptoms leave.

 Other flu symptoms that may come later include cough, runny nose, nasal congestion, and sore throat.1 There are some more serious flu symptoms you should also watch out for if you or someone in your family encounters them.
-They include difficulty breathing, persistent pain in the chest or abdomen, not urinating, worsening of chronic medical conditions, seizures, and more.5 If you present any of these symptoms or are at risk of complications, see your doctor right away.
+They include difficulty breathing, persistent pain in the chest or abdomen, not urinating, worsening of chronic medical conditions, seizures, and more.2 If you present any of these symptoms or are at risk of complications, see your doctor right away.

 Why is it important to recognize the first signs of flu?

-Because the flu is a serious, highly contagious illness, it's important to recognize the first symptoms so that you can help prevent it spreading to other people.
+Because the flu is a serious and highly contagious illness, it's important to recognize the first symptoms so that you can help prevent it spreading to other people.
 You can actually spread the flu before you know you're sick as well as during.
 People are the most contagious 3-4 days after the flu begins, but may be able to infect others one day before symptoms begin and up to 5-7 days after getting sick.1 Once you know you have the flu, take steps to stay away from other people, cover coughs and sneezes and wash your hands with soap and water frequently to help slow the spread of germs.

 Now that you know the first signs of flu, you can keep an eye out for any sudden symptoms.
 Explore the Theraflu Power Living center to learn more and rely on Theraflu products to help relieve your worst cold and flu symptoms.